-The purpose behind using a content management system is to make creating articles and webpages easier.
-WordPress is one such system that is perhaps one of the most popular platforms on the Internet.
-Thanks to things like installing themes and plugins, almost anyone can create WordPress post and pages that appear professional.
+The purpose of using a content management system is to make creating articles and web pages easier.
+WordPress is one such system and one of the most popular platforms on the Internet.
+Thanks to things like installing themes and plugins, almost anyone can create professional-looking WordPress post and pages.

 In this tutorial, I’m going to show you how to create these WordPress posts and pages and the difference between the two.

 Note: A new block editor was introduced in WordPress 5.
 This tutorial uses the previous WYSIWYG editor.